edward-jazzhands/textual-slidecontainer/README.md

 This is a library that provides a custom container (widget) called the SlideContainer.

-It is designed to make it extremely simple to implement sliding menu bars in yor [Textual](https://github.com/Textualize/textual) apps.
+It is designed to make it extremely simple to implement sliding menu bars in your [Textual](https://github.com/Textualize/textual) apps.

 ## Features